Sky10086/newcoder/README.md

 # newcoder
-for review basic algorithm.
+for reviewing basic algorithms.

-## now have this algorithm and unit test respectively
+## Here now have these algorithms and unit tests respectively

 ### sort algorithm
 - bubble sort